marisaasmith/tweet-urlscrapper/README.md

 }
 ```

-`getText` returns a data frame of text and the corresponding source (excluding twitter sources)
+`getText` returns a data frame of text and the corresponding source (excluding twitter and youtube sources)

 ```{r}
 getText(tweets$full.url, tweets$source)